Eric Whitacre facts for kids

 Career

-Around January 25, 2011, Eric Whitacre began working with legendary film composer Hans Zimmer on the music for Pirates of the Caribbean: On Stranger Tides.
+Around January 25, 2011, Whitacre began working with film composer Hans Zimmer on the music for Pirates of the Caribbean: On Stranger Tides.
 Whitacre co-composed the "Mermaid Theme" with Zimmer as well as conducting some of the choral sessions at Abbey Road Studios.
-His wife, Hila Plitmann, sang the solo material in the theme, having also invented the language the mermaids were singing in the film, a combination of Latin, Hebrew, and as she says, 'Elvish.'
+His wife, Hila Plitmann, sang the solo material in the theme, having also invented the language the mermaids were singing in the film, a combination of Latin, Hebrew and, as she says, 'Elvish'.
 Whitacre enjoyed working with Zimmer, saying that he was a brilliant composer and a generous collaborator.
-Whitacre later collaborated with Zimmer for the 2016 film, Batman vs Superman: Dawn of Justice.
+Whitacre later collaborated with Zimmer for the 2016 film Batman vs Superman: Dawn of Justice.

-Whitacre has written for the London Symphony Orchestra and Chorus, the Los Angeles Master Chorale, Chanticleer, Julian Lloyd Webber and the Philharmonia Orchestra, the Tallis Scholars, the King's Singers, Dallas Winds, the Berlin Rundfunkchor, and the Minnesota Orchestra, among others.
-His work of music theater, Paradise Lost: Shadows and Wings, won the American Society of Composers, Authors and Publishers Harold Arlen Award and the Richard Rodgers Award, and earned 10 nominations at the Los Angeles Stage Alliance Ovation Awards.
-In 2011, he conducted the winning entries of the Abbey Road 80th Anniversary Anthem Competition, recording the London Symphony Orchestra and the Eric Whitacre Singers, in the Abbey Road Studio 1.
+Whitacre has written for the London Symphony Orchestra and London Symphony Chorus, the Los Angeles Master Chorale, Chanticleer, Julian Lloyd Webber and the Philharmonia Orchestra, the Tallis Scholars, the King's Singers, Dallas Winds, the Berlin Rundfunkchor, and the Minnesota Orchestra, among others.
+His work of music theater, Paradise Lost: Shadows and Wings, won the American Society of Composers, Authors and Publishers' Harold Arlen Award and the Richard Rodgers Award, and earned 10 nominations at the Los Angeles Stage Alliance Ovation Awards.
+In 2011, he conducted the winning entries of the Abbey Road 80th Anniversary Anthem Competition, recording the London Symphony Orchestra and the Eric Whitacre Singers at Abbey Road Studio 1.
 Whitacre's Soaring Leap initiative is a dynamic one-day workshop where singers, conductors, and composers read, rehearse and perform several of his works.

-From October to December 2010, Whitacre was a visiting Fellow at Sidney Sussex College, Cambridge, during Michaelmas (Autumn) Term.
-He composed a piece for the Choir of Sidney Sussex College, Cambridge, and worked with students in masterclasses and workshops.
-From 2011 to 2016, he was Composer in Residence at Sidney Sussex College, Cambridge University.
-In 2016, Whitacre was appointed artist in residence with the Los Angeles Master Chorale.
+From October to December 2010, Whitacre was a visiting fellow at Sidney Sussex College, Cambridge, during Michaelmas (Autumn) Term.
+He composed a piece for the college choir, and worked with students in masterclasses and workshops.
+From 2011 to 2016, he was composer in residence at Sidney Sussex College.
+Whitacre was appointed artist in residence with the Los Angeles Master Chorale from 2016.
 In July 2017, he co-presented the Eurovision Choir of the Year.

 Personal life